lchestnutt/cardiotensor/README.md

 ## More Information

-This package builds upon the functionality of the [Structure Tensor package](https://github.com/Skielex/structure-tensor), extending its capabilities for cardiac imaging.
+This package builds upon the [Structure Tensor package](https://github.com/Skielex/structure-tensor), extending its capabilities for cardiac imaging.

 ## License